 Managing organization: Coastal Rivers Conservation Trust

 Bass Rock Preserve is dominated by mixed hardwoods and conifers on the bank of Muscongus Sound.
-A short trail leads from the road to the shore, and, near the shore, the trail diverges.
+A short trail leads from the road to the shore, and, near the shore, the trail splits.
 The yellow-blazed trail goes right and leads to a rocky beach, while the green-blazed trail goes left past a unique hole in a ledge and then loops around back to the main trail.
-On either side of the cove, visitors can look out upon Muscongus Bay toward Friendship from the wide expanses of exposed ledge.
+On either side of the cove, visitors can look out on Muscongus Bay toward Friendship from the wide expanses of exposed ledge.

 Directions to Trailhead:

+The trailhead is located at 235 Back Shore Rd in Round Pond.
 Take Route 32 to Round Pond.
 At the Granite Hall Store, take the north fork (to the left of the store), which is Back Shore Road.
 The preserve is about 1.1 miles on the right.
 The trail head starts at the kiosk.